luxass/esbuild-cdn-imports/README.md

 ✨ Intercepts imports and resolves them to a CDN URL - useful for places where the filesystem is not available, such as in the browser.

+> [!NOTE]
+> Be aware that there is some dependencies which doesn't work when imported from a CDN Url.

 ## 📦 Installation

 ```sh